tweag/bsideslv-devsecops-sdlc/part1/README.md

 A quick start guide is provided here: https://docs.github.com/en/copilot/quickstart

-For this course, we are interested in installing the Copilot extension in VS Code.
+For this course, we are interested in installing the Copilot extension in VS Code within Codespace.

 1. Install the plugin from the marketplace: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot